Art Studio Major

 - Broad awareness of current and historical art and its theoretical and historical context

-- Critique methodologies, and the ability to analyze art from diverse intellectual traditions and technical approaches
+- Methodologies of critique, and the ability to analyze art from diverse intellectual traditions and technical approaches

-- Development of independent studio practice, ideation, and methodology, culminating in a one-person exhibition senior year
+- Development of an independent studio practice, ideation, and methodology, culminating in a one-person exhibition senior year (for students in the honors pathway)

 Advanced Placement